experientlabs/site/_posts/2025-02-16-streaming-data.md

 data locally when network connectivity is lost and send that data once connectivity is gained.

 4. **Scalability, Throughput:** Should system expect increase in data volume over time, if yes then it should be able to handle data growth by scaling horizontally.

-5. **Data Quality:** Generally there should be ways to validate the data(accuracy and consistency) in real-time, so that end system is able to handle it for example; downstream transformations/processing can fail due to data quality of even if it succeeds it will shows correct info if data quality is compromised.
-Consider a leaderboard showing incorrect ranking.
+5. **Data Quality:** While we should know what data quality checks should be done.
+Sometimes there is a need to validate and transform data and that can influence which tools to use while designing a streaming system.

-What are various Tools available:
+#### What are various Tools available:

-1. Apache Kafka
-2. Apache Flink
-3. Spark Streaming
+1. **Apache Kafka:** Low Latency(sub ms) and High Throughput (millions message per second).
+Can scale horizontally, and store messages.
+It is suitable for Real time streaming Big Data use case.
+2. **Apache Flink:**  True real time similar to Kafka, with sub millisecond latency and built in stateful processing
+3. **Spark Streaming:** Not a real time system, can work on micro-batch with latency in seconds to minutes.
+Scales well and suitable for in memory transformations
-4. Amazon Kinesis and Google pub/sub
+4. **Amazon Kinesis and Google pub/sub:** Cloud native and compares well with Kafka with their additional features.
-5. RabbitMQ
+5. **RabbitMQ:** Limited due to high latency (milliseconds) & low throughput (1000msg/sec).
+Also limited scalability as it has single broker.
+Generally used as task queue, or decoupling not fit for real time big data.

+> **Are you wondering what is stateful processing in Apache Flink:**

+> It is an ability to remember past information and take decisions based on past events.
+Like it can track how many times a particular event occurred so that some action can be triggered.
+Stateful processing means it can maintain running aggregations (totals, averages) over time.
+Can track user session (start time, end time, action taken).
+You can read more on Flink states in a flink blog.

 Now based on above points we can decide on any of these applications:

-- If there is a need for Just ingesting the data without processing it then **RabbitMQ** is a great choice for light weight applications
+- If there is a need for Just ingesting data with a latency of milliseconds without processing it then **RabbitMQ** is a great choice for light weight applications
-- With high throughput and scalability in mind **Kafka** replaces RabbitMQ, for in cloud Kinesis is an option.
+- Bug for high throughput and low latency **Kafka** suits well and it scales with increasing volume.
+In cloud Kinesis can be an option.
-- If we talk about real time ingest with transformation and stateful computations then **Apache Flink** takes in.
+- If we talk about real time ingest with transformation and stateful computations then **Apache Flink** takes in with additional features than Kafka.
-- And **Spark Streaming** if micro-batch and transformation is what you need (don't need realtime, ok with seconds to minutes latency).
+- And **Spark Streaming** if micro-batch and transformation engine is what you need (don't need realtime, ok with seconds to minutes latency).
-- There are various other tools like Snowflake Streams, Apache pulsar that suits various environments, so you can do
+- There are various other tools like **Snowflake Streams**, **Apache pulsar** that suits various environments.

+### So the best way to go about selecting a tech is:
+1. First select based on wider categorization: For example if I have to work on Advertising Data then I will strike off Spark Streaming as it is not real time and Rabbit MQ as it has high latency and can't scale well for internet scale data.
+2. Then I am left with Kafka, Kinesis/pub-sub, Apache Flink, Now I can select or leave Kinesis/pub-sub based on my decision go ahead with cloud services.
+Let's say I don't want to use cloud services due to vendor lock-in concerns then I am left with fewer options, Kakfa and Flink
+3. Now I can further strike-off Flink for its high learning curve and chose Kafka.
+4. But a real engineer will do POCs and evaluations, around Kafka alternatives.
+   - For example will MSK (Amazon Managed Kafka) be cheaper and easy to manage.
+   - Does Redpanda (a kafka competitor) offer better cost or perfromance.

 Competitions: Kinesis, Apache Pulsar and recently Redpanda